Shopify/go-lua/doc/presentations/golangmtl-march-2016/presentation.md

 - 28 forks, 2 ahead of `Shopify/go-lua`
 - Not actively developed right now
   - `#patcheswelcome` :smile:
-- `Shopify/goluago` fills many gaps
+- For everything else, there's `Shopify/goluago`

 ^ It's central to our genghis load generator.
 Other projects might use it, but I don't know about them.